zuto/application-acquisition-submissions-contract/README.md

 You can supply between applicant addresses using this node, up to 10 historic adresses, with the most recent address first, ordered chronologically

-- NameNumber: The name or number of the property, between 1 and 100 characters
+- NameNumber: The name or number of the property, between 1 and 100 characters.
+    - This must contain the Flat, Building Name, and Building Number (were applicable), so it might be best to include seperate fields in your form to capture this information, and then concatenate the values to map to our NameNumber field.
+    - When concatenating this information, it's important that NameNumber is sanitised so as not to pass null or additional empty characters.
 - Street: Must be null or between 1 and 100 characters
 - TownCity: Must be null or between 1 and 100 characters
 - County: Must be null or between 1 and 100 characters